 By this time, it had been 3hr50/6.77km since Oturere Hut, but I was far too lost in the views to notice how long I'd been walking.

-From red crater, the track descends steeply over rocky terrain down to South not-a-Crater, the near perfect cone of Ngauruhoe looms constantly.
+From red crater, the track descends steeply over rocky terrain down to South Crater-that-technically-isn't-a-crater, the near perfect cone of Ngauruhoe looms constantly.

 Near the top of the valley, the soda springs waterfall is worth checking out.
 From there it was a fairly straightforward walk to Mangatepopo hut.
 Although by this point I had begun to notice the aches and pains seeping back into my legs.

 Mangatepopo hut can be seen long before it is reached, and lies a short distance off the main track.